f-viktor/GPU-Passthrough_Arch-Linux/README.md

 ```
 # virsh net-start default
 ```
-this will throw an error this time, because the network does not yet exist, but you'll have to do this every time after creating your first vm if you put it in the default network, otherwise it will not start. and to start virt-manager
+this will throw an error this time, because the network does not yet exist, but you'll have to do this every time after creating your first vm if you put it in the default network, otherwise it will not start.
+You can also just pass the host network device to the VM, but this will not allow you to communicate from your host to the guest through the network, as they would have to use the same NIC. and to start virt-manager
 ```
 # virt-manager